argenkiwi/kenkyo/README.md

 Finally, this layer is intended to provide a place for shortcuts, macros, etc., that you may find useful in your own workflow.

-As an example, function keys that are rarely physically present on a keyboard but generally recognized by most operating systems where distributed along the home row.
+As an example, function keys that are rarely physically present on a keyboard but generally recognized by most operating systems were distributed along the home row.
 Many applications will allow you to assign particular behaviours to them which can open up opportunities to simplify and speed up repetitive or frequent tasks.

 ## Instructions